osnacc/AI-To-Do/README.md

 ## Try It

-- Live Demo (GitHub Pages - UI only, backend not connected yet) [Try it](https://osnacc.github.io/AI-To-Do/)
+- [Live Demo](https://osnacc.github.io/AI-To-Do/) - UI only, backend not connected yet